gewnwong/cse15l-lab-reports/RemoteAccess.md

 ## Trying Some Commands

+I tried a variety of commands on the remote server, thus going in and out of directories (cd)(..), printing the contents of files (cat), and viewing the current working directories (ls <directory>).

 <img width="608" alt="Screenshot 2023-01-12 at 10 59 00 PM" src="https://user-images.githubusercontent.com/122576781/212257233-1de1ade1-9867-4ef1-b466-5711bb339dd6.png">

+ I also performed similar commands on my computer after using the exit command so I could better understand the progression within my terminal from my finder.

 <img width="621" alt="Screenshot 2023-01-12 at 3 07 07 PM" src="https://user-images.githubusercontent.com/122576781/212257295-48b86526-328a-4c5d-9899-fec038633a95.png">
-- I tried a variety of commands on the remote server, thus going in and out of directories (cd)(..), printing the contents of files (cat), and viewing the current working directories (ls <directory>.
-- I performed similar commands on my computer after using the exit command since I could check the progression within my terminal from my finder.